misotanni/misotanni.github.io/fjs/en/rules.md

 3. If both positive and negative comma shifts appear, then the total positive shift should be written to the left of the total negative shift.

 4. *Pythagorean accidentals divide notes with the same diatonic pitch class (C, D, E, F, G, A, or B) into their Pythagorean pitch classes.
 Hence, a Pythagorean accidental applies to all notes with the same diatonic pitch class in the same bar, until overwritten or canceled.* Analogically, microtonal accidentals divide notes with the same Pythagorean pitch class into their absolute JI pitches.
 Hence, a microtonal accidental applies to all notes with the same Pythagorean pitch class in the same bar, until overwritten or canceled.
 This means that, if the first E in a bar is written with a +5 accidental, then all other E in that bar in the same octave will also have the +5 accidental implied (until it is canceled with a 1), however, an E♭, just as much as a D or an F, will not have that accidental implied, even if it is in the same bar.

+5. A "1" accidental cancels any microtonal accidentals for the Pythagorean pitch class it is applied to.

 ## Rules for Using FJS Key Signatures (\*)